 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-If you've hung around Hello Little Home for a while, you know that I love hummus.
+If you've hung around Hello Little Home for a while, you probably know that I love hummus.
+And this Sun Dried Tomato Hummus just so happens to be my new favorite!

-Well this tomato basil-flavored hummus takes that favorite, yet humble dip to the next level.
-Sun dried tomatoes add so much bright, fresh flavor, and with the addition of a little basil, you'll be able to channel those warm summer days ... even when there are flurries outside your window!
+This scrumptious spread has a vibrant tomato-basil twist that takes the classic dip to the next level!
+Sun dried tomatoes add a bright, fresh flavor, and with the addition of a little basil, you'll be able to channel the sunniest summer day ... even if there are flurries outside your window!

 Ingredients